saltict/availproject.github.io/docs/clash-of-nodes/faqs.md

 ### Has the incentivized testnet commenced?

-No, the incentivized testnet has not yet started.
-We will announce the launch date soon, so please keep an eye out for updates.
+Yes, the incentivized testnet has started, officially as of November 7, 2023.
+Please keep an eye out for updates.

 ### Will the Kate network be utilized for the incentivized testnet?